modess/git-pretty-stats/README.md

 You know those cool graphs and statistics you can get for a repository on github?
 The things is that (unfortunately) not all git repositories are hosted on github for various reasons.
 This is the tool for rendering graphs for your repository that can be hosted anywhere, and it looks great.

-## Features (v0.1.0)
+## Features (v0.2.0)

+* Statistics
+  - Total commits
+  - Total contributors
+  - Average commits per contributor
+  - First commit date
+  - Latest commit date
+  - Active for (X days)
+  - Average commits per day

-Graphs that are included:
+* Graphs

-* Commits by date
+  - Commits by date
-* Commits by hour of day
+  - Commits by hour of day
-* Commits by day of week
+  - Commits by day of week
-* Commits by contributor
+  - Commits by contributor

 ## Requirements